 Provide liaison and coordination with committees to which a Member is assigned;

 Give briefings and arrange for public hearings; and,

 Meet with lobbyists, members of the public, agency representatives, and many others.

 Fellowships are for one year, running from September through August.
-The stipend for the Fellow is $55,000, plus limited allowances toward relocation, in-service travel, and health and dental insurance premiums.
+The stipend for the Fellow is $55,000, plus health and dental insurance premiums, and approved business related travel expenses.
 There will be a two-week orientation period organized by the AAAS in Washington in early September.
 This orientation includes seminars on the Congress and the Executive Branch; meetings with former Fellows, members of Congress, and staff; and preparing for placement in the Congress.
 There will be roughly 35 Congressional Fellows in the class, sponsored by over two dozen different societies, and roughly 150 executive branch fellows..